 Then there’s the Citi Prestige.
 While this card was once easily worth its $495 annual fee, a series of devaluations have made it tough to recommend.
 Its Fourth Night Free benefit — a signature offering that once made the card worthwhile for those planning luxurious stays throughout the year — has been hamstrung and capped at just two uses per year.
 The annual travel credit of up to $250 and included cell phone protection are nice, but neither do much to unseat the Amex Platinum and Chase Sapphire Reserve.

 Should you get the Amex Platinum?

-With a 60,000-point welcome bonus, industry-leading 5x earnings on airfare and prepaid hotels and a long line of luxury perks, the Amex Platinum reigns supreme in the land of premium travel cards.
+With a 75,000-point welcome bonus and 10x points at select categories, industry-leading 5x earnings on airfare and prepaid hotels and a long line of luxury perks, the Amex Platinum reigns supreme in the land of premium travel cards.

 As we’ve noted, the Platinum Card only makes sense for regular travelers — if you’re on the road once or twice a year, this card probably isn’t for you.
 But road warriors and those looking to commit to more travel will reap significant benefits, as the complimentary Gold status with Hilton and Marriott enable those who have never stepped foot in a hotel to be welcomed as a Gold elite on their very first stay.
 The same is true for included status with Avis, Hertz and National on the rental car front, as well as Uber VIP status for ridesharing.